Crest Secondary School

-Crest Secondary School is a Specialised School for Normal (Technical) (SSNT) students in Singapore.
+Crest Secondary School is a specialised school exclusively for Normal Technical (NT) students in Singapore.
 It offered both academic and vocational learning for students.
 It commenced its first year of operation in January 2013.

-The school engages the Normal (Technical) students through a curriculum that largely integrates the academic learning often experienced in mainstream schools as well as the vocational training done in Singapore's Institute of Technical Education (ITE).
+The school engages the NT students through a curriculum that largely integrates the academic learning often experienced in mainstream schools as well as the vocational training done in Singapore's Institute of Technical Education (ITE).

 Enrolment

-Unlike the mainstream way of being posted to a shortlisted secondary school by the Ministry of Education, students must apply directly to Crest Secondary School after their Primary School Leaving Examination.
+Unlike the mainstream way of being posted to a shortlisted secondary school by the Ministry of Education (MOE), students must apply directly to Crest Secondary School after their Primary School Leaving Examination (PSLE).

 Curriculum

-The school teaches Normal (Technical) subjects like mathematics and science and skill-based subjects.
+The school teaches subjects like Mathematics and Science at the NT level as well as skill-based subjects.

-The school also provides an Industry Experiential Programme for their secondary three students.
+The school also provides an Industry Experiential Programme (IEP) for their secondary three students.
 It is a four-week work attachment for their vocational modules which leads to a ITE Skills Subject Certificate.

 Staff

-The school's staff is not assigned by the MOE but signed up to teach at the school.
+The school's staff is not assigned by MOE but signed up to teach at the school.